QuantumChemistrySchoolJapan-HFT/sqcc/README.md

 However, it supports almost all basis functions and is in principle applicable to all molecules and materials.
 Thanks to Psi4, SQCC can handle various basis sets and molecular integrals.
-In modern quantum chemistry researchn, it is common to leverage established software packages like Psi4 at the code level as a foundation for implementing new computational methods and ideas.
+In modern quantum chemistry research, it is common to leverage established software packages like Psi4 at the code level as a foundation for implementing new computational methods and ideas.
 SQCC may be used as a starting point for learning such software development.